Efficient Exact Subgraph Matching via GNN-based Path Dominance Embedding (Technical Report)

 In this subsection, we report the pruning power of our pruning strategies for GNN-PE (Section \ref{subsec:pruning}) over real/synthetic graphs.

-{\bf The GNN-PE Pruning Power on Real/Synthetic Graphs.} Figure~\ref{fig:pruning_power} shows the \textit{pruning power} of our proposed pruning strategies (i.e., path label/dominance pruning) over both real and synthetic graphs, where all parameters are by default.
-In subfigures, we can see that for all real/synthetic graphs, the pruning power can reach as high as 99.17\% $\sim$ 99.99\% (i.e., filtering out 99.17\% $\sim$ 99.99\% of candidate paths), which confirms the effectiveness of our pruning strategies and the efficiency of our proposed GNN-PE approach.
+{\bf The GNN-PE/GNN-PGE Pruning Power on Real/Synthetic Graphs.} Figure~\ref{fig:pruning_power} shows the \textit{pruning power} of our proposed pruning strategies (i.e., path label/dominance pruning in Section~\ref{subsec:pruning} and path group label/dominance pruning in Section \ref{subsec:pruning_group}) over both real and synthetic graphs, where the default values are used for all parameters.
+In subfigures, we can see that for all real/synthetic graphs, the strongest pruning power can reach as high as 99.58\% for GNN-PE and 99.23\% for GNN-PGE (i.e., filtering out 99.58\% or 99.23\% of candidate vertices), which confirms the effectiveness of our pruning strategies and the efficiency of our proposed GNN-PE and GNN-PGE approaches.